 This post looks at 20 of the most impressive college symphony orchestras in America.
-Because there is such a diversity between colleges, conservatories and universities, evaluating the quality of a given orchestra can be quite subjective.
+Because there is such diversity between colleges, conservatories and universities, evaluating the quality of a given orchestra can be quite subjective.
 Our criteria for inclusion will give special emphasis to conductors.
 As maestros of symphonic sound, conductors play a central role in any orchestra, largely determining a symphony’s quality and artistic power.
 Other key factors in our evaluation of the most impressive college orchestras in America are the reputation of the institution, the awards an orchestra has received and the history of the orchestra.

 Lamont Symphony Orchestra

 The success of their conductor, Lawrence Golan, explains the achievements of the orchestra.
 Mr. Golan has degrees from two of the most prestigious music schools in the world, Jacob’s School of Music and New England Conservatory of Music.
 After a highly successful four year jaunt with The Phoenix Symphony, Music Director Michael Christie said of Golan that he “is a programmer of virtually unprecedented creativity and scope.”
-The artists that Golan has worked with include Leonard Bernstein, Joshua Bell, Frank Sinatra and Kenny G. As conductor of the Lamont Symphony Orchestra, he has led the Symphony to win an ASCAP Award for the Adventurous Programming of Contemporary Music 6 out of the last 8 years.
-Golan and the Lamont Symphony Orchestra:
+The artists that Golan has worked with include Leonard Bernstein, Joshua Bell, Frank Sinatra and Kenny G. The following awards and acclaim have been awarded to Golan and the Lamont Symphony Orchestra:

 Yale Symphony Orchestra

 New Haven, Connecticut